geraw/provengo-seminar/slides.md

 # Why BP Fits Testing

-- Tests are stories
+- **Tests are Stories**
-- Many bugs appear only in interleavings
-- BP naturally generates interleavings
+  BP scenarios directly map to requirements and user stories
+- **Taming Complexity**
+  Naturally handles complex interleavings and race conditions where bugs hide
+- **Shift Left**
+  Catches design flaws early by executing the specification itself
+- **Separation of Concerns**
+  Decouples test logic ("what to test") from technical implementation ("how to drive the UI")
+- **Smart Automation**
-- Combines human scenario insight with automation
+  Combines human insight with automated exploration to generate meaningful test coverage

 ---